little2s/NoChat/README.md

 ## About
 - This framework is inspired by [Chatto](https://github.com/badoo/Chatto) and [Telegram](https://github.com/peter-iakovlev/Telegram).
 Thanks.
 - All reources in example projects are extracted from real app [Telegram](https://itunes.apple.com/us/app/telegram-messenger/id686449807?mt=8) and [WeChat](https://itunes.apple.com/us/app/wechat/id414478124?mt=8).
 Do not use these resources in your project for business directly.
 - The example use [YYLabel](https://github.com/ibireme/YYText/blob/master/YYText/YYLabel.h) instead of `UILabel` and [HPGrowingTextView](https://github.com/HansPinckaers/GrowingTextView) for writing text input panel.
 Thanks to these great contributers.
-And these dependencies are not essential for `NoChat` framework. `NoChat` just a view layer framework.
-Mainly provide a container just like `UITableViewController`.
+And these dependencies are not essential for `NoChat` framework. `NoChat` is just a view layer framework which mainly provide a container just like `UITableViewController`.
 - Text game is migration from [Here](https://learnpythonthehardway.org/book/ex43.html).
 - If you prefer the pure swift version before 0.3, here is a great fork with swift 3 support: https://github.com/mbalex99/NoChat, thanks for their great work.